indrimuska/angular-moment-picker/README.md

-seconds-step | `1` | Step between each visible second in `minute` view. seconds-start | `0` | First rendered second in `minute` view. seconds-end | `59` | Last rendered second in `minute` view.
+seconds-step | `1` | Step between each visible second in `minute` view. seconds-start | `0` | First rendered second in `minute` view. seconds-end | `59` | Last rendered second in `minute` view. rangeSelection | `false` | Allows selecting a range of dates.
+Set on range-start and range-end options

 ## Notes